Skip to main content

 4 mentions Positive Neutral Negative

-• “Art direction is great, love the world and character designs.”
+• “The art direction is great, love the world and character designs.”

 • “Character development is so intimate.”

-• “Once Captain Rosebud's relations with the Good Doctor progress for the first time, she hallucinates about having to fetch wood (which is not a resource in this game).
-You can't blame that on head trauma, unless it's the character designer's doing.”
+• “Once Captain Rosebud's relationship with the good doctor progresses for the first time, she hallucinates about having to fetch the wood (which is not a resource in this game altogether), and that you can't blame on the head trauma, unless it's the character designer's one.”

 • atmosphere